kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0460 Human space flight requirements.md

 \(2\) Document the completed training for each crew member and maintain the documentation for each active crew member.

-\(d\) *Current qualifications and training.* An operator must establish a recurrent training schedule and ensure that all crew qualifications and training required by §460.5 are current before launch and reentry.
+\(d\) *Current qualifications and training.* An operator must establish a recurrent training schedule and ensure that all crew qualifications and training required by [[Volume 4/C Licensing/0460 Human space flight requirements.md#§460.5   Crew qualifications and training.|§460.5]] are current before launch and reentry.

 ### §460.9   Informing crew of risk.